 Measuring vacuum insulation performance with U-values

-For cylindrical, elliptical, or custom vacuum insulation, U-values are much more meaningful than R-values.
+For cylindrical, elliptical, or custom vacuum insulation, U-values are much more meaningful than R-values and K-values.
 U-values are overall heat transfer coefficients that describe the performance of a system as opposed to a homogeneous material.
 When conducting performance analyses, our engineers most often rely on thermal transmittance to evaluate the performance of a vacuum insulated tube, pipe, hose, canister, flask, container, or custom design.

 “U-value, known officially as thermal transmittance… is more of an engineering term used to designate the thermal performance of a system as opposed to a homogeneous material.”